You got your drone. But you’re a newbie. Now what? First, here’s an overview of the rental process:

-- Receive your drone in the mail.
+- Receive your drone in the mail at your designated pickup (home, hotel or airport)

 The drone will include all of the pieces below.
 For more info on the specifications click here.
 If there’s something that is missing please let us know immediately at firstname.lastname@example.org